Chaowu88/etfba/README.rst

 Example Usage
 =============

-You can build an ETFBA model from scratch or convert it from a `COBRA <https://cobrapy.readthedocs.io/en/latest/io.html>`__ model (refer to `here <https://etfba.readthedocs.io/en/latest/building_model.html>`__ for more details).
+You can build a model from scratch or convert it from a `COBRA <https://cobrapy.readthedocs.io/en/latest/io.html>`__ model (refer to `here <https://etfba.readthedocs.io/en/latest/building_model.html>`__ for more details).
 Below is an example of estimating the flux distribution constrained by enzyme protein allocation and thermodynamics:

 .. code-block:: python